 The MSI Katana GF66; Value in Specs

-If you’re looking for a gaming laptop that gives you the max amount of value in specs for a lower price, then the GF66 is a best mid-deal ever at RM 4999.
-If you want a better graphics you can go for the GF66 which gives you an i7-11800H, RTX 3060 6GB and 16GB DDR4 memory right out the bat for RM 1200 more.
+If you’re looking for a gaming laptop that gives you the max amount of value in specs for a lower price, then the GF66 is the best mid-deal ever at RM 4999.
+If you want better graphics you can go for the GF66 which gives you an i7-11800H, RTX 3060 6GB and 16GB DDR4 memory right out the bat for RM 1200 more.
 The notebook is able to deliver solid almost-60 fps gaming for AAA titles and even more on e-sports titles.
 It’s reliable for both gaming and working in-between, with great cooling capabilities to keep performance consistent.